KanChiMoe/aws-docs/docs/storage.md

 # Intelligent-Tiering

-Can move things in S3 between different storage tiers based on access patterns. eg: move to IA after 90 days, then glacier after 30.
+Can move things in S3 between different storage tiers based on access patterns.

+This is done by AWS and the user can't specify the times.

+## Life-cycle policy

+Like the above, but the user can define when items should be moved.

 # Elastic File System (EFS)